neroist/nova/README.md

 # Nova
 Nova is a CLI for controlling Govee light strips.
-Inspired by Bandev's [Lux](https://github.com/BanDev/Lux).
+Inspired by Jack Devey's [Lux](https://github.com/jackdevey/Lux).
 Made with Nim.

 Not affiliated with Govee.